BlockchainCommons/Gordian/iOS/StandUp-Remote/README.md

 StandUp-Remote is designed to work with the [MacOS StandUp.app](https://github.com/BlockchainCommons/Bitcoin-Standup/tree/master/StandUp) and [Linux scripts](https://github.com/BlockchainCommons/Bitcoin-Standup/tree/master/LinuxScript), but will work with any properly configured Bitcoin Core node with a hidden service controlling `rpcport`.
 Supporting nodes are myNode, Nodl, BTCPayServer and RaspiBlitz.

+### Testflight

+We have a public link available for beta testing here [at this link](https://testflight.apple.com/join/OQHyL0a8), please bare in mind the app may change drastically and may not be backward compatible, please only use the app on testnet.

 ### What does it do?

 #### Initial Setup